tcnksm/go-latest/README.md

     Repository: "reponame",
 }

-res, _ := latest.Check(githubTag,"0.1.0")
+res, _ := latest.Check(githubTag, "0.1.0")
 if res.Outdated {
     fmt.Printf("0.1.0 is not latest, you should upgrade to %s", res.Current) }
 ```

 `go-latest` uses [Semantic Versoning](http://semver.org/) to compare versions.
-If tagging name strategy on GitHub may is different from it, you need to fix it by defining `FixVersionStrFunc`.
+If tagging name strategy on GitHub is different from it, you need to fix it by defining `FixVersionStrFunc`.

 ### HTML meta tag